 Lower Zambezi National Park is situated opposite the legendary and wildlife rich Mana Pools Reserve in Zimbabwe, hence the entire area offers a massive wildlife sanctuary.

-Busanga Bush Camp a small tented safari camp offering guests a traditional safari experience with fantastic wildlife viewing and incredible birding.
-Lufupa Tented Camp offers a beautiful river setting overlooking the Kafue River in a remote part of Zambia.
-Chindeni Tented Camp offers only 4 traditional safari tents with the emphasis on service and exclusivity.
+Some of our top camps include: Busanga Bush Camp, a small tented safari camp offering guests a traditional safari experience; Lufupa Tented Camp, offering a beautiful river setting overlooking the Kafue River; Chindeni Tented Camp, with only 4 traditional safari tents with the emphasis on service and exclusivity.

 Sun Safaris arranges scheduled flights for visitors from all major airports into Zambia.
 Many airlines fly in and out of Lusaka International Airport, including Zambezi Airways, British Airways, South African Airways, Air France, Air Botswana, Air Zimbabwe, and more.
 Alternatively, guests can fly into Livingstone Airport.

 Upon arrival in Zambia, Sun Safaris will have arranged a road and/or air transfer for guests to transport them to their choice of accommodation.

 Guests can also opt to charter into some of the remote camps in Zambia or take a helicopter transfer for a more exhilarating arrival.